Why Some of Our Writings

 the following issue is the most

 After the cross, God only accepts ‘His way through Christ’ and rejects all other ways, regardless of the godly behavior and intentions of the individual.
-The focus of our ministry is “the new and living way of Christ” (Hebrews 10:19-23), which provides God’s free gift of eternal life, apart from good works and personal merit, to all who simply call on the name of the Lord Jesus Christ (as stated in Romans 10:8-13, Romans 6:23, Romans 4:4-8, Ephesians 2:8-9 and Titus 3:5-7).
+This is why the focus of our ministry is on “the new and living way of Christ” (Hebrews 10:19-23), which provides God’s free gift of eternal life, apart from good works and personal merit - to all who simply call on the name of the Lord Jesus Christ (as stated in Romans 10:8-13, Romans 6:23, Romans 4:4-8, Ephesians 2:8-9 and Titus 3:5-7).